-However as time has progressed I have returned to my core skills of drawing, watercolour and print-work .
-I converted the garage at home into a studio to create some space to accommodate the mass of work I was accumulating and, as it turned out, have some room to conduct art classes.
+However as time has progressed I returned to my core skills of drawing, watercolour and print-work .
+I converted the garage at home into a studio to create some space, to spread out, accommodate the mass of work I was accumulating and, as it turned out, have some room to conduct art classes.

-I started teaching watercolour painting to adults looking to take up art as a retirement hobby (or refine a latent skill) I no longer run large classes or group classes but still happy to undertake one on one (or two) lessons for those starting out and as a gift or similar.
-I also take group classes for local societies and art groups and do demonstrations and workshop days .
+I started teaching watercolour painting to adults looking to take up art as a retirement hobby (or refine a latent skill) .
+I no longer run group classes in the studio but still undertake one on one (or two) lessons for those starting out, as a retirement gift , birthday present or similar.
+I also run group classes for local societies and art groups and also do demonstrations and workshop days .
 In addition I have organised workshop and interest days at the Williamson Art gallery in Urban Sketching and Beginning in Watercolour.

 2014 I was shortlisted as “Artist of the Year” by the “Artists and Illustrators journal” for my picture “Cobi’s Garden”, and enjoyed the prestige of exhibiting in London’s Mall Galleries.
 I have also been featured in “Cheshire Life” magazine and appeared as contestant on the B.B.C. programme “Home is Where the Art Is” The picture I produced for the programme , a”mosaic of memories'” led to a large number of commissions for pictures in the same style and I regularly accept new requests for this type of picture even now some two years later.
 Never underestimate the power of T.V.!